WICG/display-locking/explainer.md

 above, it means that the callback can run on frame 3, since the painted output can be re-captured at the end of frame 2.

-This makes it possible to run display lock drive animations at 60fps.
+This makes it possible to run display lock driven animations at 60fps.

 For more discussion on this, see [issue 26](https://github.com/chrishtr/display-locking/issues/26).